Virtual excess intersection theory: Introduction

 of maps $\K(\sX) \to \K(\Bl_{\sX}(\sY))$. \end{cor}

 The blow-up square is the universal excess square over $f : \sX \to \sY$ such that the upper morphism $i$ is a virtual Cartier divisor; see \cite{KhanRydh}.

 The proof of \thmref{thm:excess} is inspired by Fulton's proof of the Grothendieck--Riemann--Roch formula \cite[Chap.~15]{Fulton}, and uses a similar argument involving the deformation space $\Bl_{\sX\times\{\infty\}}(\sY\times\P^1)$ to reduce to the case where $f$ and $f'$ are zero sections of (projective completions of) vector bundles.
-In contrast, the original proof of Thomason made use of a rather opaque method called ``spectral sequences''.

-\thmref{thm:excess} was used in \cite[Lect.~10]{BindaKhan} to generalize the Grothendieck--Riemann--Roch theorem of \cite{SGA6} to projective quasi-smooth morphisms of derived schemes.
-If $X$ is a (possibly derived) scheme, then for any quasi-smooth closed immersion $i : Z \to X$, the class

-is the K-theoretic version of the cohomological virtual fundamental class $[Z]$ \cite[(3.21)]{KhanVirtual}.
-The GRR formula implies in particular that this class lives in the expected degree of the $\gamma$-filtration (determined by the relative virtual dimension).
+Due to the failure of $\A^1$-homotopy invariance in algebraic K-theory (of singular spaces), the reduction is much more subtle than for the analogous result in motivic Borel--Moore homology (= higher Chow groups, under suitable hypotheses), which was proven in \cite[Prop.~3.15]{KhanVirtual}.

+The reader will find that the proof also goes through for any ``additive invariant'' in place of algebraic K-theory, i.e., for invariants of stable \inftyCats that satisfy additivity in the sense of Waldhausen.